-Asymptotic equivalence is a great way to compare well-behaved reference functions, but it is less good for comparing program running times to these reference functions.
-There are two issues.
-We'd like to ignore constant multipliers, even on the dominant term, because they are typically unknown and prone to change.
-Moreover, running times of programs may be somewhat messy functions, which may involve operations like floor or ceiling.
+Asymptotic similarity is a great way to compare well-behaved reference functions, but it is less good for comparing program running times to these reference functions.
+Running times of programs may be somewhat messy functions, which may involve operations like floor or ceiling.
 Some programs may run dramatically faster on "good" input sizes than on "bad" sizes, creating oscillation that may cause our limit definition not to work.